 At present a forty-eight-hole scanning is used, but a sixty-hole system can be changed to it in a few minutes by merely putting a sixty-hole belt on the spider.
 This system is used at both the transmitting and receiving end.
 This spider is very small, about eight inches in diameter, making for a most compact television receiver.

 The designer or this system is Hollis S. Baird.
 The president of the company is A. M. Morgan and the treasurer E. P. Perry.
 Their laboratories are located in a concrete building in the motor car supply district at Boston.
-Test sets have been completed and production design is now under way.
-The receivers will be running through regular production by September 1.

 The first plans called for a rather sound merchandizing idea.
 This was to concentrate on areas served by the same electric light company that serves the laboratories and transmitter.
 Using synchronous meters on both the transmitter and receiving scanning spiders, perfect unison would be obtained.
 This would indicate the use of such a system as limited to certain city areas, which would include a transmitter using this company’s system.